HosseinOfive/B07Lab5/pull_request_template.md

   - added this feature

 ## Self review check list
   [] Does the code comply properly
   [] Does the code does what it is supposed to do
-[] Is the code readbale and properly commented
+  [] Is the code readable and properly commented